Joshhhuaaa/EnhancedSCCTVersus/README.md

  - Includes a LAN master server that will automatically find sessions hosted online.
  - To connect directly to a specific IP address, configure the IP address and port (default: 7776) in the `serverList` entry of `SCCT_Versus.config`.

-### Dedicated Servers
+### Server Commands
-When playing on a dedicated server, you can use chat commands to adjust session parameters.
+When hosting or playing on a server, you can use chat commands to adjust session parameters.
 Simply type them into the in-game text chat.

 | Command          | Description                                                                |
 | ---------------- | -------------------------------------------------------------------------- |